abayate/abayate/README.md

 Welcome to my GitHub!

 I'm **AJ Bayate**, a rising junior at **Kean University** majoring in **Information Technology** with a **Concentration in Cybersecurity** (GPA: 3.83).
-I’m passionate about **cybersecurity**, **digital forensics**, and **network monitoring**, with hands-on experience in cloud security, SIEM, and DFIR tools.
+I’m passionate about **cybersecurity** with hands-on experience in cloud security, SIEM, and DFIR tools.
 I actively build home labs and conduct real-world simulations to strengthen my technical expertise.

 ---